21 Weeks Pregnant With Twins: Fraternal & Identical

 Your babies are receiving information about the world and about themselves through the sense of touch and are having new experiences continuously.

 Pregnancy symptoms & belly pictures

-Some women suffering from hyperemesis gravidarum– excessive nausea and vomiting – experience that some of the symptoms improve around this week.
+Some women suffering from hyperemesis gravidarum– excessive nausea and vomiting – an experience that some of the symptoms improve around this week.
 Other symptoms you may experience are:

 - Acid reflux and heartburn.
 That can be caused by your uterus taking up quite a lot of space in your stomach.
-There are medication you can take to remedy this, but you may also benefit from changing your diet.
+There is medication you can take to remedy this, but you may also benefit from changing your diet.

 - As your uterus grows, it will stretch the skin on your abdomen which can cause itching.
 A good, rich cream can relieve this.

 - No need to worry if you feel no movement yet.
 Not all women feel their babies kicking at 21 weeks pregnant with twins.
 It depends partly on how the placenta(s) is positioned.

 - You may experience leaking a little colostrum from your breasts.
 It’s a yellowish or clear fluid and full of antibodies and immunoglobulins.
 It will be the first milk your babies drink after you’ve given birth.
 When your milk supply increases, it changes from colostrum to breast milk.
 This usually happens a few days after birth.